pureqml/qmlcore-tv/README.md

 ## Anything else

-Anything else goes like normal package into "_globals.platform.<name>", so you can put additional qml components, include javascript modules, pretty much like anywhere else where .manifest is present.
+Anything else goes like normal package into "\_globals.platform.&lt;name&gt;", so you can put additional qml components, include javascript modules, pretty much like anywhere else where .manifest is present.

 If you have any questions feel free to drop us an email, or seek telegram/gitter support on our site: https://pureqml.com